-However based on the assessment performed recently and out of prudence the company has made provision for impairment of assets of Rs 5449.40 Million and considered the same as exceptional item.
+However trased on the assessment performed recently and out of prudence the Company has made provision for Impaisment of assess Al-Re 6478, 40 Million and considered the same as exceptional item.

-Notwithstanding the dependence on above said uncertain events, the company continues to prepare the financial statements on a going concern basis.
+Not with the dependence on above said uncertain events, the Company continues to prepare the mancial statements on the statements of the

-Note 35 - Termination on NHAI Event of Default
+Note 35 : - Termination on NHAI Event of Default

 As explained in note 31, toll collection rights of the Company was suspended as per order of NHAI vide letter no. NHAI/BOT/DBFO/11012/11/2007/133486 dated 12.04.2019.
 NHAI appointed Coral Associates to collect toll and deposit the same to the Company's escrow account.
-As the escrow account is frozen and no right to utilize the funds, the Company has ceased accounting for collection though the toll collections were being deposited in escrow account of the Company initially.
+As the escrow account is frozen and no right to utilize the funds, the Company has ceased accounting for collection though the toll collections were being deposited in escrow account of the Company Initially.
 Further, the interest on the loans outstanding and exchange rate fluctuation provisions on loans are being accrued and insurance premium incurred after the termination of concession agreement have been considered as claims receivable from NHAI (refer note 5c).
 As the operation has been taken over by NHAI, NHAI is responsible for all the liabilities related to the project accruing during this period.
-The Company has not accounted for provision of impairment on its assets as its claim amounts are higher than the value of assets and is confident of a favorable outcome.

-Any adjustments, if required, in the books of account on account of above will be carried out on outcome of ongoing disputes: with NHAL
+Any adjustments, if required, in the books of account on account of above will be carried out on outcome of ongoing disputes with NHAL.

-:Note 36 Ratio Analysis : -
+Note 36: -